-Through data driven analysis, employee engagement, freedom within a framework, and inclusive recruitment practices, Johnson has built a personal brand as human resources professional and a professional speaker.
+Through data-driven analysis, employee engagement, freedom within a framework, and inclusive recruitment practices, Johnson has built a personal brand as a human resources professional and a professional speaker.

 At Symantec Corporation, a Fortune 500 global cybersecurity company with more than one hundred offices in forty-three countries, Johnson was responsible for strategically managing the company’s makeup.
 She enhanced diversity among Symantec’s twelve thousand employees with quantitative and qualitative initiatives, including a series of surveys and executive roadshows, where she traveled internationally meeting with Symantec managers and employees from different areas.
 “It’s about having a pulse internally within the company,” she says.

 She emphasizes the importance of measuring all aspects of diversity, equity, and inclusion in the workplace at both a macro and micro level.
 “You can’t go to the CEO with a gut instinct about deficiencies,” she says.
 “You need data.
 Sometimes the problem is not with the big company processes but rather what’s happening at the micro level.”

 At Symantec, Silvia found, through data and honest conversations, several microlevel issues that were hindering the recruitment and retention of a diverse talent pool.
 For example, she worked on something as simple as improving the company’s website content to better represent its inclusive corporate culture.
 “We have to acknowledge that people have different personalities and value sets,” she says.
 “I believe human resources executives should talk to employees, ask the tough questions, and present those findings to your executive leadership.”